andrechateau/form-app/README.md

 ##### Submitting a Form Source Record
 In the Input mode you'll be able to fill the fields as usual.
-There will be a "Submitt" buttom in the bottom of the page.
+There will be a "Submitt" button in the bottom of the page.
 If you click in it your answers to the questions will be submitted to the BE and persisted.
-You can't visualize your submittions yet, they are persisted the in the database, but not accessible by the app itself after submitted.
+You can't visualize your submissions yet, they are persisted the in the database, but not accessible by the app itself after submitted.

 # Screen shots